Michael Burns (Tennessee politician): Career

 Burns was apprenticed as a saddler.
 He emigrated to Canada in 1831, settling in Montreal.
-He emigrated to the United States, first working as a saddler in New Haven Connecticut, New York City and Pittsburgh, Pennsylvania.
-He settled in Nashville, Tennessee in 1836.
-Burns worked as a saddler in Nashville, spent two years in Jefferson, Tennessee (located in Rutherford County, Tennessee) from 1837–39, and returned again to Nashville.
+He emigrated to the United States, first working as a saddler in New Haven, Connecticut; New York City; and Pittsburgh, Pennsylvania.
+He settled in Nashville, Tennessee, in 1836.
+Burns worked as a saddler in Nashville, spent two years in Jefferson, Tennessee (located in Rutherford County, Tennessee), from 1837 to 1839, and returned again to Nashville.
 He made and sold saddles and other leather products.

 Burns served on the board of directors of the Nashville and Northwestern Railroad from 1853 to 1868.
 He served as its vice president from 1861–64, and as its president from 1864 to 1868.
 He also served as the president of the Nashville and Chattanooga Railroad.
 Meanwhile, he served on the board of directors of the Bank of Tennessee from 1853 to 1859.
 He then served on the board of directors of the Union Bank of Tennessee from 1859 to 1865.
 In 1878, he joined the board of directors of the Third National Bank of Nashville and the American National Bank of Nashville.
 He also served on the board of directors of the Nashville Commercial Insurance Company for two decades.
 He served as the president of the First National Bank of Nashville from 1870 to 1878.

 Burns remained neutral during the American Civil War of 1861–1865.
-However, Burns' Artillery of the Confederate States Army was named in his honor.
+However, Burns's Artillery of the Confederate States Army was named in his honor.
 However, he was opposed to secession.
 Although he supported the Union Army, he assisted the CSA.
 Burns was a personal friend of Andrew Johnson, who served as 17th President of the United States from 1865 to 1868.
 Burns was a member of the Democratic Party.
 He served as a member of the Tennessee Senate from 1882 to 1890, representing Davidson County, Tennessee.

 Personal life andeath

 Burns married Margaret Gilliam on March 14, 1842; she died in 1885.
 He was a Roman Catholic.
-He died on July 14, 1896 in Nashville, Tennessee.
+He died on July 14, 1896, in Nashville, Tennessee.